 Once the Foundation and Institution mutually agree upon a statement of work for the study this document will be included as an exhibit in the research funding agreement.
 Any new activities, budget changes, or variations in details of the statement of work require a change request and an amended statement of work to be approved and signed by both the Foundation and Institution.

 All intellectual property, data, records, or other work product developed during or arising from the Study would be owned solely by the Institution with an investigator initiated study.
-However, all invention/discovery,whether or not patentable developed during the study must be disclosed to the Focused Ultrasound Foundation.
+However, all inventions/discoveries, whether or not patentable, developed during the study must be disclosed to the Focused Ultrasound Foundation.

-Academic Instutition – Should that intellectual property be licensed for commericialization the Focused Ultrasound Foundation requests 20% of such net annual income, up to 5 times the initial research funding award be paid to the Foundation.
+Academic Institution: Should that intellectual property be licensed for commercialization the Focused Ultrasound Foundation requests 20% of such net annual income, up to 5 times the initial research funding award be paid to the Foundation.
 This is a non-negotiable term of our funding.
-Such payments are further defined using customary term in an ancillary agreement.
+Such payments are further defined using customary terms in an ancillary agreement.

-Prior to release of any funds for approved project the Foundation requires proof of Compliance with Human Subjects and Animal Care Assurance committees as applicable.
+Prior to release of any funds for approved projects the Foundation requires proof of Compliance with Human Subjects and Animal Care Assurance committees as applicable.

 Industry Funded Projects

-The Focused Ultrasound Foundation does in certain instances fund Industry proposed projects.
+The Focused Ultrasound Foundation does in certain instances fund industry-proposed projects.
 This funding is not non-dilutive.
-If the company is pre-revenue our preferred funding mechanism is a SAFE (simple agreement for equity).
+If the company is pre-revenue our preferred funding mechanism is a SAFE (Simple Agreement for Future Equity).
 Our template is based on the 5 page Y-Combinator template.
 We only have to negotiate one number – the valuation cap.
 For later stage companies we generally propose a royalty agreement.
 Terms to be negotiated on a case by case basis.